 Time served on the Committee: Joined 2017

-Work Place: Year 5 Teacher, Vale Park Primary School
+Work Place: Primary Teacher, Vale Park Primary School

-About me: I grew up tinkering and playing around on computers and digital technologies in rural South Australia before moving to Adelaide where I studied Computer and Information Science and Media Arts at the University of South Australia.
+I grew up tinkering and playing around on computers and digital technologies in rural South Australia before moving to Adelaide where I studied Computer and Information Science and Media Arts at the University of South Australia.
 I was the UniSA Inaugural Ada Scholarship for Gifted Women in IT.
 From university I went on to work professionally in the film and television industry on television shows and movies like McLeod’s Daughters, Home and Away, Babadook and ANZAC Girls.
-After returning to Adelaide from working in the United States I entered the “family business” as a teacher where I have been working in primary schools around Adelaide as a TRT and Contract Teacher for the past 7 years.
+After returning to Adelaide from working in the United States I entered the “family business” as a teacher where I have been working in primary schools around Adelaide as a TRT and Contract Teacher for the past 8 years.
 I believe that digital technologies provides numerous opportunities for teachers and learners to develop their critical and creative thinking, collaboration and communication skills for future lifelong learning and success.
 I integrate a collaborative learning approach in my classroom where students are encouraged to teach each other and myself what they know and mistakes are celebrated as learning opportunities.
 In 2018, I was awarded the Department for Education's SA Primary Teacher of the Year award.

 Time served on the Committee: Member since 2015, Committee member from 2017